 The total

-Chair, lamp, side table, and throw: about $528.
-You can absolutely do it for less if you already have any of these pieces — the chair is the only one I'd recommend buying new if you're starting from scratch, because the wrong reading chair is the thing that kills the whole project.
+Chairs, lamps, nightstand, and throw: about $359.
+That's for two chairs and two lamps — which means you can split the setup between a reading corner and a bedroom or office, or have a "reading nook for two" where someone can join you.
+You can absolutely do it for less if you already have any of these pieces — the chairs are the one thing I'd recommend buying new if you're starting from scratch, because the wrong reading chair is the thing that kills the whole project.

 Build the nook on a Saturday.
 Sit in it on Sunday with a coffee.
 If you don't feel a small, almost embarrassing surge of "this is mine and I love it," you got the wrong chair.
 Send it back and try again.

 Building out the rest of a cozy living room?
-The full living room shop has lighting, mirrors, and side tables.
-Or if you're starting with the bedroom instead, see five burl wood dressers under $400.
+The full living room shop has the fluted oak coffee table, an arched floor mirror, and a few smaller pieces.
+Or if you're starting with the bedroom instead, see three burl & oak dressers under $410.